fozziethebeat/kt-villa/docs/docs/the-stay/rooms.md

 ### The Office Room

 This is the second room for guests.
 It has two standing desks, a spare bathroom, and a sofa bed.
-There's also a big closet you can use and bedding.
+There's also a big closet you can use.

 ### Keith and Tianyi's Room